 c) setting of a maximum of two sets per delegation;

-d) reducing the number of paper copies sent to administrations from the current five to a maximum of two.
+d) reducing the number of paper copies sent to administrations from the current five to a maximum of two;

+e) reducing, to the absolute minimum necessary, other ITU publications placed on different areas in front of the meeting rooms.

 7) Consideration of savings in languages (translation, interpretation) for study group meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Guadalajara, 2010).